cloudsoftwareoff/army/README.md

 🛡 Intellectual Property Rights
-1. The Developer shall retain all rights, title, and interest in any pre-existing intellectual property incorporated into the Website, including but not limited to software, graphics, and content.
+1. The Developer shall retain all rights, title, and interest in any pre-existing intellectual property incorporated into the App, including but not limited to software, graphics, and content.
-2. Upon full payment of the Total Fee, the Developer grants the Client a non-exclusive, perpetual, worldwide license to use, display, and modify the Website and its content
+2. Upon full payment of the Total Fee, the Developer grants the Client a non-exclusive, perpetual, worldwide license to use, display, and modify the App and its content

 Creative Commons Attribution-NonCommercial 4.0 International License